cunningr/dna_workflows/README.md

 # DNA Workflows

-First things first; ***We accept no responsability for any kind of loss or damage caused by using this arragnement of software code.
-We also do not provide any promises or committment of support for said code.
+First things first; ***We accept no responsibility for any kind of loss or damage caused by using this arrangement of software code.
+We also do not provide any promises or commitment of support for said code.
 It is pretty much all on you.***

-DNA Workflows provides a framework for packaging and running DNA Center workflows and is losely based on the python [dnacentersdk](https://dnacentersdk.readthedocs.io/en/latest/#) package.
+DNA Workflows provides a framework for packaging and running DNA Center workflows and is loosely based on the python [dnacentersdk](https://dnacentersdk.readthedocs.io/en/latest/#) package.

 Workflows are written in python and added to the workflows DB (Excel workbook) where workflow input data and scheduling can be managed.

 ## Getting Started

-The first thing you will need to do is clone this git respository and install the requirements using pip (Note: DNA Workflows requires Python 3).
+The first thing you will need to do is clone this git repository and install the requirements using pip (Note: DNA Workflows requires Python 3).

 ```
 pip3 install -r requirements.txt
 ```

-The ```requirements.txt``` contains the requirements need to run the workflows included weith this repository.
+The ```requirements.txt``` contains the requirements need to run the workflows included with this repository.
 However it is possible that new or custom workflows will require additional packages.

 Once you have cloned this repo, open up the ```dna_workflow_db.xlsx``` workflow DB.
-THe first sheet **workflows** is the master workflow control sheet.
+The first sheet **workflows** is the master workflow control sheet.
 The first table defines the credentials of the DNA Center that you will be working with.
 The second table is a list of 'workflows', each one referencing another workflow sheet in the workbook.
 Setting the status of the workflows to ```disabled``` in this second table will ... well, disable the execution of that workflow.

 ![DNA Workflows - Workflow worksheet](images/workflow_screenshot.png)